sierrajulietromeo/ICC1_todoapp_2/README.md

 ## Purpose

 This repository is meant to be used as a basis for the ICC1 module at Ada.
-This is the first task for the part of learning for the capstone project.
+This is the second task for the part of learning for the capstone project.
 Learners will deploy this in a virtual machine on a Cloud Provider such as AWS, Azure, or GCP.

+However, the database aspect has been separated, and is now stored as a managed database instance in the cloud.

 A simple Flask-based To-Do application that lets you manage tasks with priorities.